cookinrelaxin/cookinrelaxin.github.io/research.md

     3a.
 Professor Kunen proved two well-known conjectures false in the lecture.
     3b.
 Two well-known conjectures were proved false in the lecture.
-    3c. *In the lecture was proved two well-known conjectures false.
+    3c. *In the lecture were proved two well-known conjectures false.
     3c.
 In the lecture were proved false two well-known conjectures.

 - Feldcamp, Z. (2026).
 Precedence-sensitive locality in English locative inversion.
 Submitted.